permalik/tymalik_primary/articles/0003-describe-web-functionality.md

 Browsers are web interfaces built for purposeful user interaction.

-Coupled with search engines, browsers may be leveraged to locate desired web addresses and display such material for an end user’s experience.
+Coupled with search engines, browsers may be leveraged to locate desired web addresses and display such material for an end-user’s experience.

 The sequence for getting web sites or web applications and serving them up is comprised of four steps: fetch, process, display and store.